benmvp/react-typescript-minishop/README.md

 - [ ] Set up the project (follow [setup instructions](#system-requirements) below)
 - [ ] Install and run [Zoom](https://zoom.us/) on the computer you'll be developing with
 - [ ] Install React Developer Tools for [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) (recommended) or [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/react-devtools/)
-- [ ] Install a JSX-friendly code editor, such as [Visual Studio Code](https://code.visualstudio.com/)
+- [ ] Install a TypeScript- and JSX-friendly code editor, such as [Visual Studio Code](https://code.visualstudio.com/)
 - [ ] Brush up on modern [ES.next](http://www.benmvp.com/learning-es6-series/) features, if they are unfamiliar to you
 - [ ] Have experience building React applications using hooks